 We’ve listed below all the road bike hire shops we’re aware of in Lanzarote, to try and assist you.
 As you’ll appreciate, we have only had personal experience of Roy’s bike shop.
 It’s also worth noting that bike shops on Lanzarote tend to rent a range of bikes, rather than just road bikes only.

-This information is offered as an indicative guide only: we periodically update it, but prices, services and bike brands may change.
-Please let us know if you find anything that is incorrect
+Prices, services and bike brands often change.
+Please let us know if anything is incorrect.

 Bike hire shops, Lanzarote